 Don’t wait until everything in your life is perfect to start a workout routine because that day will never come.
 Today is the day!
 Remember at the end of the day your health should be your number one priority.

 8. Staying motivated to workout can be tough.
 Do you have any advice to keep the motivation level high?

 I love to read motivational stories.
-I strongly recommend by Dean Karnazes, by Lance Armstrong, and by Kyle Maynard.
+I strongly recommend The Ultra Marathon Man by Dean Karnazes, It’s Not About the Bike My Journey Back to Life by Lance Armstrong, and No Excuses by Kyle Maynard.
 These books will get you fired up!